pkp/pkp-docs/learning-ojs/3.5/journal-managers/en/appearance.md

 - **Page Footer**: Enter any images, text or HTML code that you'd like to appear at the bottom of your website.

 - **Sidebar**: This allows you to move different elements (“blocks”) in or out of the sidebar in the reader interface.
-You can also create a custom block using the [Custom Block plugin](./settings-website.md#custom-block-plugin)
+This includes custom blocks created using the Custom Block plugin.

 ### Use Advanced Options for Further Customizations {#advanced}